Skip to main content

 publish_from_sandbox

-Optional: app_id (omit to create a new app, provide to update an existing one)
+Reads an app project from the sandbox, validates it, compiles it, and publishes it.
+The sandbox directory must contain an aster-app.json manifest.
+Required: app_dir.
+Optional: app_id (omit to create a new app, provide to update an existing one).

 Common use cases

-“Pull our GA4 traffic data for the last 90 days and build me a dashboard showing trends by channel, top pages, and device breakdown” The agent queries GA4, shapes the data, and publishes an interactive dashboard with charts and tables.
+“Pull our GA4 traffic data and build a dashboard with trends by channel, top pages, and device split”

 Updating an existing app

-“Build a detailed analytics app with separate components for each section — overview, queries, pages, and opportunities” The agent uses execute_python to write multiple TSX files and a data-processing script, then publishes from the sandbox.
+“Build a detailed analytics app with separate sections for overview, queries, pages, and opportunities — include downloadable CSV exports” The agent builds multiple component files and data assets in the sandbox, then publishes the whole project.